 Claire Molyneux

-An experienced family law solicitor by background, Claire trained as a mediator in 2019 and is now working towards accreditation.
+An experienced family law solicitor by background, Claire trained as a mediator in 2019 and is now accredited by the Family Mediation Council.

 Specialisms